On the Existence of Balancing Allocations and Factor Point Processes: Introduction

-A \textit{balancing allocation} between measures $\varphi$ and $\psi$ on $\mathbb R^d$ is a map $T:\mathbb R^d\to\mathbb R^d$ such that $T_*\varphi = \psi$.
+In this work, we focus on the abstract existence results in generalizations of the matching problem.
+We consider \textit{balancing allocations} between measures $\varphi$ and $\psi$ on $\mathbb R^d$, which means maps $T:\mathbb R^d\to\mathbb R^d$ such that $T_*\varphi = \psi$; i.e., $\psi(A)=\varphi(T^{-1}(A))$ for any Borel set $A\subseteq\mathbb R^d$.
+This generalizes perfect matchings and fair tessellations.
 More generally, a \textit{balancing transport} is a Markovian kernel on $\mathbb R^d$ that transports $\varphi$ to $\psi$.
-For stationary random measures $\Phi$ and $\Psi$, one is interested in the existence of balancing allocations and transports that are translation-invariant factors of $(\Phi,\Psi)$.
-This goes back to the shift-coupling theorem of Thorisson~\cite{Th96}, extra head schemes for the Poisson point process~\cite{HoHoPe06} and fair tessellations for stationary point processes~\cite{HoPe05}.
-In general, it is proved that invariant balancing transports exist if and only if $\Phi$ and $\Psi$ have equal \textit{sample intensities}~\cite{ThLa09}.
+For stationary random measures $\Phi$ and $\Psi$, one is interested in the existence of factor balancing allocations and transports (which are translation-equivariant and measurable functions of $(\Phi,\Psi)$).
+See~\cite{ThLa09} and~\cite{HaKh16stabletransport} for the use of factor balancing transport kernels in constructing a \textit{shift-coupling} of a stationary random measure and its Palm version, the existence of which is proved abstractly in~\cite{Th96} (if the sample intensity is constant).
+See also~\cite{HoPe05} for the use of balancing allocations in constructing \textit{extra head schemes} for the Poisson point process.

+In general it is proved that factor balancing transport kernels exist if and only if $\Phi$ and $\Psi$ have equal {sample intensities}~\cite{ThLa09}.
 If $(\Phi,\Psi)$ is ergodic, this boils down to the equality of the intensities of $\Phi$ and $\Psi$.
-An explicit construction of an invariant transport is provided in~\cite{HaKh16stabletransport}, which is a generalization of~\cite{HoHoPe06}.
+An explicit construction of an invariant transport is provided in~\cite{HaKh16stabletransport}, which is a generalization of~\cite{HoHoPe06} and is a generalization of the Gale-Shapley stable marriage algorithm.

-The existence of invariant allocations is more complicated.
-An invariant allocation between some multiple of the Lebesgue measure and a point process $\Psi$ is equivalent to an invariant \textit{fair tessellation}; i.e., assigning cells of equal volume to the points of $\Psi$ invariantly, such that a tessellation of the space is obtained a.s.
-Indeed, a fair tessellation always exists for every stationary point process (see~\cite{HoPe05}).
-This is used to construct an \textit{extra head scheme} for the Poisson point process; i.e., a point $x\in \Psi$ as a function of $\Psi$ such that $(\Psi\setminus\{x\})-x$ has the same distribution as $\Psi$ (see~\cite{HoPe05} and~\cite{HoHoPe06}).
-More generally, if $\Psi$ is an arbitrary ergodic random measure, an invariant allocation between a multiple of the Lebesgue measure and $\Psi$ results in a non-randomized \textit{shift-coupling} of $\Psi$ and its Palm version; i.e., a point $x\in\mathbb R^d$ as a function of $\Psi$ such that $\Psi-x$ has the same distribution as the Palm version of $\Psi$ (see~\cite{HoPe05}).